cvmfs/doc-cvmfs/cpt-releasenotes.rst

 the CernVM-FS core components:

 1. DUCC (Daemon that unpacks container images into CernVM-FS).
-This new component automatizes the publication of container images from a Docker registry into CernVM-FS.
+This new component automates the publication of container images from a Docker registry into CernVM-FS.

 2. Repository change notification system, which is complementary to the